marycpriyanka/recipe-recommendation/README.md

 - The user can view the recipe page of a saved recipe by clicking on the saved recipe name.
 - Once a recipe is saved, user has option to remove it from favorites.
 It will then be removed from favorite list.
 - An advice or quote is displayed.
 The quote changes and a new one gets displayed every 10 seconds.
+- The web page is mobile responsive too.

 ![screenshot1](https://github.com/marycpriyanka/recipe-recommendation/blob/main/assets/images/screenshots/headerScreenshot.JPG)